ChelseaStats/wp-setup/ReadMe.md

 ###### 4 Install Must-use plugins (core)

+> if you have some classes that you can't live without or your own plugins you'd never disable then stick them in the `core` folder.

 ###### 5 Install a theme

+> or make your own. it goes in a folder in the `assets/themes/` folder like `assets/themes/themename`

 ###### 6 Create content / pages

+> You could do this by script (I'll add this later) or in the admin interface if you prefer.

 ###### 7 Get paid

+> Site is done, get some $$$, get drunk. party.